 “I’m not a trick!”
 Juni blurted.

 Adi turned towards the older boy, and as she did so, Kaelan took a flying leap off the cupboard.
-In shock, she took a step backwards as a sudden tiny flash illuminated the kitchen, much like the flash of a small firework.
-The lusphere also panicked, flashing a violet warning and circling Adi’s head rapidly.
-In a split second, Kaelan had somehow “fallen” diagonally from the cupboard to the countertop in front of Juni, landing without harm.
+She gasped, nearly falling backwards as a sudden tiny flash illuminated the kitchen, much like the flash of a small firework.
+The lusphere also panicked, flashing a violet warning and swirling behind Adi’s head.
+In a split second, Kaelan had “fallen” diagonally from the cupboard to the countertop in front of Juni, somehow landing without harm.
 The lusphere returned to orange-gold.

 “Practice,” he said confidently, looking up at Adi with a surprising amount of bravado.

 “And aetheris crystals,” Juni whispered.
 “He’s not supposed to jump like that.
 Grandfather said so.
 Makes too bright a flash.”